 You don't have to imagine what's on the other side of the Hawa Mahal's facade though.
 You can actually stand behind its windows, as the royal ladies once did, and engage in some people-watching of your own.
 Some tourists don't realize it's possible to go in because they don't see an entrance.
 This is because the Hawa Mahal is a wing of the City Palace.
 To access it, you'll need to go around the back and approach it from a different street.
 When facing the Hawa Mahal, walk left to the Badi Chaupar intersection (the first intersection you'll come across), take a right, walk a short distance, and then turn right into the first alleyway.
 There's a large sign that points to the Hawa Mahal.

-The Hawa Mahal is open from 9 a.m. until 5 p.m., daily.
+The Hawa Mahal is open from 9 a.m. until 4:30 p.m. daily.
 An hour is enough time to visit it and the small museum inside it.
 You can also drive by the monument at night to see it beautifully illuminated.

 What Else to Do Nearby